 Co-founded in 2006 by Rosemarie Dombrowski (RD), WOD has evolved from an ASU-centric journal to one that celebrates the creative energy of Phoenix’s arts and culture scene.
 Each year, a new team of student-editors joins her in capturing the talent and vibe of our beloved gritty city.

 Rosemarie Dombrowski (RD)

 Rosemarie Dombrowski is the inaugural Poet Laureate of Phoenix, AZ and the founding editor of both rinky dink press (a publisher of micro-collections of micro-poetry) and The Revolution (Relaunch), a creative resurgence of the official newspaper of the National Woman’s Suffrage Association.
-She’s the recipient of five Pushcart nominations, an Arts Hero Award, a Women & Philanthropy grant, and a fellowship from the Lincoln Center for Applied Ethics.
+She’s the recipient of a 2017 Arts Hero Award, a Women & Philanthropy grant, a fellowship from the Lincoln Center for Applied Ethics, and a 2020 Fellowship from the American Academy of Poets.
 She’s published three collections of poetry, including The Cleavage Planes of Southwest Minerals [A Love Story], winner of the 2017 Split Rock Review chapbook competition.
 She teaches courses on women’s literature, medical poetry, and journal curation/editing at Arizona State University’s Downtown Phoenix campus.

 Sarah Alcantar is an honors student at Arizona State University where she’s currently chipping away at a bachelor’s in Business Management.
 Sarah was born and raised just outside Austin, Texas, the so-called “Live Music Capital of the World” (according to someone from Austin, presumably) and spends most of her time listening to music, reading, and searching for new ways to tell stories.
 Also, supposedly, chipping away at that business degree.